-Nine Board members serve on our Board of Directors, which is divided into three classes serving staggered three-year terms and expiring on the day of our Annual Shareholders' Meeting.
-Five of our Directors are independent.
-The members of each of the classes and the expiration dates of their terms as of April 9, 2007 are as follows:
+Ten directors serve on our Board of Directors, which is divided into three classes serving staggered three-year terms and expiring on the day of our Annual Shareholders' Meeting.
+The Board of Directors has determined that six of our Directors are independent.
+The members of each of the classes and the expiration dates of their terms as of April 18, 2008 are as follows:

-Class Expiration Directors Class I 2009 Gerald E. Gilbert [] , Marlin Ray Robbins, and Larry A. Jobe [] Class II 2007 Samuel L. Caster ^{#(1)} , J. Stanley Fredrick (2) , and Patricia A. Wier [] Class III 2008 Professor John S. Axford [] , Terry L. Persinger [#] , and Alan D. Kennedy []
+Term Class Expiration Directors Class I 2009 Gerald E. Gilbert, Marlin Ray Robbins, and Larry A. Jobe Class II 2010 Samuel L. Caster (1) , J. Stanley Fredrick (2) , and Patricia A. Wier Class III 2008 Terry L. Persinger # , Alan D. Kennedy , Robert C. Blattberg, Ph.D , and Robert A. Toth

-Independent Board Member
+- \ Independent Board Member

 - # Executive Officer

 - (1) Chairman of the Board

-- (2) Lead Director of the Board
+- Lead Director of the Board of Directors

-Our Board of Directors held 5 regular meetings and 6 special meetings during 2006.
-All of our Directors attended at least 75% of these meetings.
+Our Board of Directors held 5 regular meetings and 14 special meetings during 2007.
+All of our Directors attended at least 95% of these meetings.
 Although we do not have a formal policy regarding attendance by Directors at our Annual Shareholders' Meeting, we encourage and expect all of our Directors to attend our Annual Shareholders' Meeting.
-All of our Directors attended our 2006 Annual Shareholders' Meeting, which was held on June 12, 2006.
-All of our Directors are expected to attend our 2007 Annual Shareholders Meeting, to be held on June 14, 2007, except for Mr. Kennedy, who will be out of the country.
+Except for Mr. Kennedy, who was out of the country, all of our Directors attended our 2007 Annual Shareholders' Meeting, which was held on June 14, 2007.
+All of our Directors are expected to attend our 2008 Annual Shareholders Meeting, to be held on June 18, 2008.

-Directors Independence
+Director Independence

 Our Board of Directors has determined that each of Messrs.
-Axford, Gilbert, Jobe and Kennedy, and Mrs. Wier qualify as "independent" as defined by applicable NASDAQ and SEC rules.
-In making this determination, our Board of Directors has concluded that none of these members has a relationship which, in the opinion of our Board of Directors, that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.
+Blattberg, Gilbert, Jobe, Kennedy and Toth, and Mrs. Wier qualify as "independent" as defined by applicable NASDAQ and SEC rules.
+In making this determination, our Board of Directors has concluded that none of these members has a relationship which, in the opinion of our Board of Directors, would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.